IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 are processed using four machines; however, this could be set to auto-scale according to the workload.

-The `data` block describes where the data can be found and their schema.
-At this point, it might be helpful to recall the SQL query given earlier.
+The `data` block describes where the data can be found and provides a schema for the columns that are actually used.
+(Recall the SQL query given earlier and note that `id`, `date`, and `partition` are omitted.)
 For instance, `latitude` is a scale of type `FLOAT32`, while `temperature` is a sequence of type `FLOAT32`.
-Both are standardized to have a zero mean and a unit standard deviation, which is what `"transform": "z"` indicates.
+Both are standardized to have a zero mean and a unit standard deviation, which is indicated by `"transform": "z"` and typically needed for training neural netrorks.

+The `modes` block defines four passes over the data, corresponding to four operating modes.
+In each mode, a specific subset of examples is considered, which is given by the `mode` column returned by the query.
+There are two types of modes: analysis and transform; recall Step 3.
+Whenever the `transform` key is present, it is a transform mode; otherwise, it is an analysis mode.
+In this example, there is one analysis and three transform passes.

+Lastly, the `output` block prescribes a location on Cloud Storage where the result should be stored.

-Below is an excerpt from a [Python class][pipeline.py] responsible for building the pipeline.
+Below is an excerpt from a [Python class][pipeline.py] responsible for building the pipeline:

 ```python
 import apache_beam as beam